 1. Cut out the wing's shape along the dark solid line.
-(Template at the end of the instructions)

-- 2. Fold along the dotted line.
-One half is 1/2" shorter than the other. - 3.
-Tape Side 1 to Side 2, such that, the bottom side is flat and the top is curved like an arch. - 4.
-Use a pencil to make a hole where the black dot is, and poke straight through to the other side of the wing, so that the pencil can slide in one end and out the other.
+2. Fold along the dotted line.
+One half is $\frac{1}{2}$ " shorter than the other.

+3. Tape Side 1 to Side 2, such that, the bottom side is flat and the top is curved like an arch.

+4.Use a pencil to make a hole where the black dot is, and poke straight through to the other side of the wing, so that the pencil can slide in one end and out the other.

-5. Push a straw through the hole and attach it to the top and bottom of the wing with two small pieces of tape.
+1. Push a straw through the hole and attach it to the top and bottom of the wing with two small pieces of tape.

-6. Cut the straw so as little of the straw is above or below the wing as possible.
+2. Cut the straw so as little of the straw is above or below the wing as possible.

-7. Feed some thread through the straw and tie the end that is on the flat side of the wing (Side 2) to a paper clip.
+3. Feed some thread through the straw and tie the end that is on the flat side of the wing (Side 2) to a paper clip.

-- 8. Tie the end of the string with the paper clip to the arm of a chair or another secure spot. - 9.
+- 4. Tie the end of the string with the paper clip to the arm of a chair or another secure spot. - 5.
 Hold the other end of the string in the air so that the string is up tight and pointing up and down.

-- 10. Experiment with the hair dryer and/or a box fan pointed at the wing on a string and observe what happens. - 11.
-Trying holding both the top and bottom of the string and - a) Run down the hall - b) Spin very quickly in place
+6. Experiment with the hair dryer and/or a box fan pointed at the wing on a string and observe what happens.

+- 7. Trying holding both the top and bottom of the string and

+- a.
+Run down the hall

+- b.
+Spin very quickly in place